aosabook/500lines/pedometer/chapter.md

 ## 2. Isolating User Acceleration in the Direction of Gravity

-The user acceleration data series for each component encompass all movements of the user, not just movements in the direction of gravity.
-Our goal here is to end up with a 1-dimensional data series representing user acceleration in the direction of gravity.
-Let's call this data series $a_{ug}$.
-Once we've done that, we can use our ranges for amplitude and period, and count only the peaks that fall within those ranges as steps.
+The user acceleration time series for each component encompass all movements of the user, not just movements in the direction of gravity.
+Our goal here is to end up with a 1-dimensional time series representing user acceleration in the direction of gravity, so that we can count the peaks in this single time series.
+We'll annotate this time series as $(x_{ug}, y_{ug}, z_{ug})$.

+TODO: Fix this sentence: "Once we've done that, we can use our ranges for amplitude and period, and count only the peaks that fall within those ranges as steps.""

 Let's get to it.
 First, some liner algebra 101.
 Don't take that mathematician hat off just yet!